WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 Identity Hub attestation handling relies on the passage and recognition of common message types that Hubs, User Agents, and consuming apps/services understand.
 In order to ensure that the flows related to attestations are precise and maximally descriptive of their intent, the Identity Hub spec will define its own message objects for each of the relevant attestation actions.
 These objects are extensions of the Schema.org Action object, the schema origin of which shall be schema.identity.foundation.
 These objects are strictly a shared means of communicating and facilitating the various activities related to attestations, they do not infer or require a specific type of proof format or material be used within them.

 Note that each message returns only a status of whether the message was successfully (or not) transmitted.
-The result of processing the request is conveyed to the caller via a subsequent subsequent message.
+The result of processing the request is conveyed to the caller via a subsequent message.

 The following is a description of the objects and examples that encompass their structure and properties: